Beefster09/VictoryCard/README.md

 VictoryCard uses YAML to define card data.
 The top level accepts these attributes:

+* `extends`: allows adding to or overriding data from another deck.
+Mappings are deep-merged and sequences are concatenated.
 * `general` for general settings about the cards themselves
     * `template`: the card template to use for each card in the deck.
     By default, the default template is the same as the yaml, but with one of these extensions: